chaimeleon-eu/dataset-service/README.md

 {"url": "/api/datasets/3388a9c5-4ebb-45ba-93fc-7b54813f0cf2"}
 ```
+The "external" datasets are temporary transferred from other nodes to work with them in this node
+taking advantatge of computational resources or available applications.
+Therefore they are not traced.
+Once an external dataset is transferred to our datalake directory,
+an admin user can do the POST to create the dataset into the system (database and datasets directory).
+The index will be built from directories structure.
+Expected path and structure of directories:
+  `datalake_mount_path/datalake_external_subpath/externalSubfolder/subject_name/study_name/series_name/images`

+`datalake_mount_path` and `datalake_external_subpath` are configurable (see the configuration file).
+`externalSubfolder` is a form field in the request.
+The `clinical_data` form field in the request is optional,
+if it's missing then the eforms.json file will be created with empty clinical data.

 The creation of a medium or big dataset can be a time consuming process, so it is asynchronous.
 The POST operation returns the code 201 after some checks over the input and the creation of the dataset in database.